UP2012320/brick-store-coursework-2021/DOCU.md

 increments based off the call order.
 This is why with React hooks you're not allowed to change the order certain hooks are declared in.

+On of this foundation, I was able to write standard React hooks such useRef, useState and useEffect.

 ### Why did I add this?

 Personally, development is agonizing without some form of state management.